kiwix/kiwix-js/README.md

 graphical interface and a preview of each ZIM archive) or from https://download.kiwix.org/zim/ (a more basic list of archives).
 You have to download these separately, store them in your filesystem, and manually select them after starting the application (or you can drag-and-drop one into the app).

-**Zimit-based archives** (available from the "zimit" directory on https://download.kiwix.org/zim/) are **now compatible** with this reader, as of v3.11.5, in modern browsers *if the reader is running in [ServiceWorker mode](#some-technical-details) as an offline-first PWA* ([see below](#some-technical-details) for an explanation of what this means).
-If the app is running in any other mode, then only static content will be viewable, and many Zimit ZIMs may not work at all.
+**Zimit-based archives** (available from the "zimit" directory on https://download.kiwix.org/zim/, or made yourself with [youzim.it](https://youzim.it/)), are
+**now compatible** with this reader, as of v3.11.5, in modern browsers *if the reader is running in [ServiceWorker mode](#some-technical-details) as an offline-first PWA*
+([see below](#some-technical-details) for an explanation of what this means).
+If the app is running in any other mode, then only static content will be viewable, and many Zimit ZIMs may not work at all when viewed statically.
 Our sister app https://pwa.kiwix.org has some more support for Zimit archives in solder browsers.

 ## Compatibility